 Car Loan: $11,282.45

-In July 2011, my fiancée’s trusty neon was hit on the highway by a driver who failed to check her blind spot.
+In July 2011, my husband’s trusty neon was hit on the highway by a driver who failed to check her blind spot.
 Read more about that here.
 As a result the car was totalled and we needed a new one.
 I was not yet a PF crazed lunatic, so we bought a used VW Golf.
 I don’t regret it, I love that car.
-Probably should’ve bought something more reasonably priced, but I was still under the impression that since I had just graduated from university, I DESERVED a nice car.
+Probably should’ve bought something more reasonably priced, but I was still under the impression that since I had just graduated from university, I deserved a nice car.

 Student Loan: $26,825.38